mikolaj-olesinski/Online-Shop/README.md

-# ProduktyList – Spring Boot E-commerce Platform
+#Spring Boot Online Shop

-**ProduktyList** is a comprehensive e-commerce platform built with Spring Boot.
+This project is a comprehensive e-commerce platform built with Spring Boot.
 It provides full product management, shopping cart functionality, order processing, and administrative features.
 The system includes secure authentication and clearly separates roles for admin and regular users.

 ---